B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/MatchSchemas.rst

    :width: 80%
    :align: center

+The module assignes the designation of Query to the schema with higher allele density per loci.

-The algorithm goes throught three matching process and a fourth optional one.
+The module goes throught three matching process and a fourth optional one.
     - DNA hashes comparision
     - Protein hashes comparision
     - Blast with reps vs reps
     - (optional) Blast with rep vs alleles

+After each process it removes the subject loci that have been matched from the main dictionary so that they are not matched again.

 Outputs
 -------